Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/research.md

 author_profile: true
 ---

-Ruoxi Li.
-(In preparation).
+Ruoxi Li. (in prep.)
 Motivic classes of stacks in finite characteristic and applications to stacks of Higgs bundles and bundles with connections.

 Note:

 <a href="/files/Moduli space of generalized line bundles of reducible curves.pdf" target="_blank">Moduli space of generalized line bundles of reducible curves</a>